 The Easiest Way Out

-While we encourage players to take the plunge and go through the gritty process of applying custom artwork themselves, we also recommended starting out by simply ordering digital artwork and uploading it to an online seller upon checkout when buying an arcade stick.
+While we encourage players to take the plunge and try to go through the gritty process of applying custom artwork themselves, we also recommend starting out by simply ordering digital artwork and uploading it to an online seller upon checkout when buying an arcade stick.
 For that, you can hire one of our artists through our custom artwork service!